 NSAID stands for ‘non-steroidal anti-inflammatory drug’.
 These are powerful anti-inflammatory medicines which are widely used to relieve pain, reduce inflammation, and bring down high temperatures.

 NSAIDs are commonly used by lots of people for pain relief.
 However, they're not suitable for everyone and can cause unwanted side effects.
 If you find that you do not get on with NSAIDs like Naproxen, there are other drugs that can help relieve pain and inflammation.

-Like all medicines, Naproxen can cause unwanted side effects as well as effective pain relief.
+Like all medicines, Naproxen can cause unwanted side effects as well as positive health benefits.

 This doesn’t mean that everyone who takes Naproxen will experience side effects.
-Most people will find Naproxen works effectively to relieve pain for them, with little or no side effects.
+Most people will find Naproxen works effectively to relieve pain for them, with little to no side effects.

 Naproxen is also thought to have fewer side effects than other anti-inflammatory treatments such as high-strength ibuprofen, particularly gastrointestinal side effects which are more common with these types of medicines.